 Emerald, May’s birthstone, symbolises vitality, health and wealth.
 It’s the very definition of the colour green, and because of that, it is the perfect gem for springtime.
-From exotic, mythical jewels to contemporary red carpet glamour, it’s a gemstone that has always captured our hearts and imaginations.
-Today, it’s the official birthstone for those born in May.
+From mythical jewels to contemporary red carpets, it has always captured our hearts and imaginations.

 Ireland is known as ‘The Emerald Isle’ thanks to its lush green rolling hills.
 While emeralds are not mined in Ireland, they have a deep meaning in Irish jewellery, thanks to their vivid green colour.